How to Comfort Someone? - The Do’s and Don’ts

 Let’s start with a simple rule.
 When somebody is looking for comfort, they do not want advice until they ask for it!
 They are in a bad spot, so they probably don’t want you to judge them or make judgments for them.
 Whether or not if you understand their feelings.
 Instead it is critical that you validate them.

-If you do feel it’s okay to give someone advise after they’ve been comforted make sure they don’t feel pressurised to follow it.
+If you do feel it’s okay to give someone advise after they’ve been comforted make sure they don’t feel pressurized to follow it.
 A simple “but of course it’s up to you” will inspire them to pursue that path simply because they really want to.
 Also, make sure you have a calming tone when you talk to them.
 So, let’s check to some great blanket statements for you to encourage for the person to vent out.

 “I am all ears.
 You can let it all out.”